CHANTCommunity Health Access and Navigation in Tennessee

 CHANT Care Coordination teams are located in each of the 95 Tennessee counties within local health departments.
 Referrals are accepted from all medical providers and social service agencies.
 Self-referrals to CHANT are also accepted.
-The CHANT referral form and a listing of local CHANT teams are available using the buttons below or by contacting the CHANT Program Director, Lynette Hicks, at email@example.com or (615) 532-8758.
+The CHANT referral form and a listing of local CHANT teams are available using the buttons below or by contacting the CHANT Program Director, Brittney Stewart,at firstname.lastname@example.org or (615-532-8192).

 Comprehensive Screening and Assessment

 Each member of the family unit is screened for the following:

 - Social services needs